top of page

 SkyTEM.jpg

-AEM aquifer mapping is the core element of the AIA programme.
+AEM aquifer mapping is the core element of the AIA programme and is being undertaken in Northland, Gisborne, and Southland.
 AEM delivers a step change in the understanding of groundwater and its interaction with surface water.
-It is used widely overseas to support decision making about the allocation and use of water.
+It is a leading edge technology that is used overseas to support decision making about the allocation and use of water.
 It will provide New Zealand with similar benefits to those provided by LIDAR in relation to land use.

 Groundwater is a foundational water resource that is not as well understood as surface water.
 Aquifers facilitate both storage and flows of groundwater.
 While less visible than surface water, groundwater also requires protection from overuse to ensure these vital stores are not depleted.
-As 80% of surface water comes from groundwater, overuse of aquifers will impact on surface water volumes.
+As 80% of surface water comes from groundwater, aquifer mapping greatly enhances the understanding of water resources in a region.
 Better information on groundwater will prevent overuse that may arise from inadequate understanding of aquifer characteristics.

 Fig1.png